180172/Shell-Scripting/README.md

 ### Zip.sh:
 This Bash script provides a simple menu-based interface for zipping files and directories.
 It uses the gzip and tar commands to compress files and folders.
 Users can choose between zipping a file or a directory by selecting the appropriate option.
 After compression, the script displays the details of the zipped file or directory using stat.
 It's a straightforward tool for creating compressed archives in Linux environments.
 You can run the script by executing it in a terminal, and it will guide you through the zipping process.

+### BACKUP_OF_ CRITICAL_DATA:
+This Bash script automates the backup of critical data and system configurations listed in `backup_test.txt`.
+It creates timestamped backups in a specified directory and sends an email notification with backup logs.
+Ideal for scheduled backups and ensuring data integrity in Linux environments.